Skip to content

 Grianán of Aileach

-Standing on the summit of Greenan Mountain, the great stone fort known as the Grianán of Ailech commands spectacular views across Inishowen between Loughs Foyle and Swilly, west towards Letterkenny and east towards Derry where St Colum Cille’s foundation was the ecclesiastical powerhouse of the region.
+Standing on the summit of Greenan Mountain, the great stone fort known as the Grianán of Aileach commands spectacular views across Inishowen between Loughs Foyle and Swilly, west towards Letterkenny and east towards Derry where St Colum Cille’s foundation was the ecclesiastical powerhouse of the region.
 It has been suggested that the fort was originally constructed sometime before AD800 by the ambitious Áed Oirdnide, king of Cenél nÉogain, a small kingdom previously confined to the Inishowen peninsula.
 From the summit of Greenan Mountain he could view both his Inishowen homeland and gaze out over his newly won territories across Donegal and beyond.
-In this way, the Grianán of Ailech was very much a political statement.
-As the Cenél nÉogain continued to expand throughout Ulster, they invariably referenced the Grianán of Ailech as the stronghold of their royal authority in the region.
+In this way, the Grianán of Aileach was very much a political statement.
+As the Cenél nÉogain continued to expand throughout Ulster, they invariably referenced the Grianán of Aileach as the stronghold of their royal authority in the region.

 In 1101 AD Muirchertach Ua Briain, king of Munster, led a six-week military campaign deep into Ulster.
 His aim was to confront Domnall Mac Lochlainn (of Cenél nÉogain descent), the most powerful king in the north.
 If he was successful, he would emulate his great grandfather Brian Bórama (Brian Boru) to become the undisputed high king of all Ireland.
-His army headed for north Donegal and the Grianán of Ailech, then a symbol of Mac Lochlainn power throughout the region.
+His army headed for north Donegal and the Grianán of Aileach, then a symbol of Mac Lochlainn power throughout the region.
 However, Muirchertach’s ambition would be unfulfilled.
 Domhnall refused to engage the invading army in battle and never submitted to Muirchertach and recognise him as high-king.
 Instead, Muirchertach set about decommissioning the fortress that year when he ordered his army to carry away stones from the rampart (Annals of the Four Masters).

 The interior of the circular fort measures some 23m across.
 At the east, a lintel-covered entrance passage extends through the thickness of the massive encircling wall, which is the only means of accessing the interior of the fort.
 This dry-stone wall stands some 5m high and incorporates a series of terraces that are accessed by stone steps.
 Two wall-passages, one from the south and another from the north-east, run towards the eastern entrance-passage.
 The remains of a rectangular building within the fort, recorded in the early 19th century, was reputedly a penal chapel, though it may have been a dwelling .
 Today there are no obvious traces of this structure.